roman01la/uix/docs/hooks.md

   [x]) ;; x = 2, `x` has changed, rerun the hook
 ```

-That works as expected for primitive values that map to identical constructs in JS like numbers and strings, but what about Clojure's maps and vectors that can be compared by value?
+This works as expected for primitive values that map to identical constructs in JS like numbers and strings, but what about Clojure's maps and vectors that can be compared by value?

 TL;DR: As a rule of thumb, you should prefer to use only primitives as dependencies inside of a hook.